-You can select the type of text coding or the code page here for a correct interpretation and display of the received text data.
-Available for selection are:
+You can select the type of text encoding or the code page here for a correct interpretation and display of the received text data for inputs as well as of the text data to be sent for outputs.
+Available for selection are, beside system locale according to the Windows system settings (default) and UTF-8 Unicode, all other encodings.